ziv/operators/src/mongo/readme.md

 # mongo

 ## normMongoId$
-Convert MongoDB string to a MongoDB ObjectId.
+Convert MongoDB id string to a MongoDB `ObjectId`.

 ```typescript
 import { of } from 'rxjs';